DinoChiesa/Edge-DevPortal-ApiProducts-GroupBy-Env/README.md

 In HTML, this grouping is rendered with optgroup tags.

+## Installing

+You should download all the files for this module into a directory named sites/all/modules/custom/apiproduct_groupby_env .
+Then enable the module as normal, in the Drupal Module administration panel.

 ## Configuration

 There is  no administrative configuration for this module.
 It just works.